 The council member chairs the Balcones Canyonlands Coordinating Committee, is vice chair of the council Audit & Finance Committee, Water Utility Oversight Committee, and the Austin Energy Utility Oversight Committee, and she is a trustee on the city’s Employees Retirement System board.
 She is past chair of the Council Committee on Open Space, Environment, and Sustainability; and chaired the Austin Energy Utility Oversight Committee.
 She also served as a member of the City Council’s Public Safety Committee, the Judicial Committee, and the Economic Opportunity Committee.

 Before her election to City Council, Leslie served on numerous civic boards and commissions, including the Downtown Commission, Arts Commission, Telecommunications Commission, and Water/Wastewater Commission.
-She served on the Downtown Development Advisory Group in the 1990s, and chaired the Seaholm Reuse Planning Committee.
-She was twice appointed by the Travis County Commissioners Court to serve on Travis County Citizens Bond Advisory committees in 1997 and 2004, and by the City Council to serve on the 2012 City of Austin Citizens Bond Advisory Task Force.
+She was twice appointed by the Travis County Commissioners Court to serve on Travis County Citizens Bond Advisory committees and by the City Council to serve on the 2012 City of Austin Citizens Bond Advisory Task Force.

 Leslie also served as Treasurer and a member of the Executive Committee of Liveable City, was a president of the Austin Civic Chorus, and a member of the Austin Choral Union.
 In 2012 she helped convene the Bull Creek Road Coalition, an alliance of several Central North Austin Neighborhoods.

 Before joining the city council in 2015, Leslie’s professional career was as broad and diverse as her civic work.
 From her employment with the National Wildlife Federation to the Travis County Constable’s office, from the Texas Employment (now Workforce) Commission to the Texas Department of Transportation, she has wide experience in key areas.
-All of this work in her 40 years in Austin combine to lay a strong foundation for her successes on the City Council.
+All of this work during her time in Austin combine to lay a strong foundation for her successes on the City Council.

 Leslie and Will Grover live in Rosedale.
 Leslie’s daughter, Emily, graduated in 2006 from Anderson High School.
 Emily currently lives and works in New York City.